fdstevex/sudoku-swift/README.md

 # sudoku-swift
 This is a port of a Sudoku generator written in Python by Ronald L. Rivest in 2006.

-It's not great Swift code, but it does generate solved Sudoku.
+It's not great Swift code, as I was learning Python while porting the original code, but it does work.

 You can run it from the command line: